So you just closed on your mortgage and you’re beginning to settle into your new home (and your new loan).

 So someone might think they can pull a fast one on the insurance company.
 Here’s the rub though – when you don’t verify stuff, such as income and assets on your mortgage application back in 2006, you wind up with a higher rate.

 Aside from higher cost, the other downside to mortgage protection insurance is that the money goes toward the mortgage.
 Remember, not everyone wants to pay off the mortgage in full or ahead of schedule.

 The survivors might have the means to keep making monthly payments or make other arrangements in the event the borrower passes.
 They might need the cash for other things, and prefer the money in their savings account instead to do with as they please.

 Additionally, if the policy simply pays off the mortgage, the benefit actually decreases over time with the smaller outstanding balance, unless the policy payout doesn’t change with the amortization of the loan.

 Of course, today’s policies seem to be more in line with term life insurance in that the proceeds can be used for just about anything.
-But that begs the question, why not just buy life insurance?
+But that begs the question, again, why not just buy life insurance?

-In summary, MPI is generally just a more restrictive policy, which explains why it’s not a very popular one.
+In summary, mortgage protection insurance is generally just a more restrictive policy, which explains why it’s not a very popular one.
 Throw in the fear tactics and sketchy solicitation letters and you see why it’s not too common.

 (photo: Alan Levine)